How much can I borrow to buy a house?

 Shared ownership arrangements

 An example is the one offered by the New Zealand Housing Foundation (NZHF), which is a not-for-profit organisation.
 Under this arrangement you share ownership of the house with NZHF, according to what you can afford.

 Back to top

 What are the differences between floating and fixed rate mortgages?

 You can get a mortgage at a fixed interest rate, a floating interest rate, or a combination of the two.

-- you will generally have more flexibility in making changes to the mortgage, such as extending the time period of the mortgage payments
+- You will generally have more flexibility in making changes to the mortgage, such as extending the time period of the mortgage payments if your circumstances change.

 Combination of fixed and floating rates